 Relaxing at the beach

-Yes — believe it or not, a relaxing beach holiday can actually improve your fitness because if you’re a very frequent exerciser, the chances are that you rarely take any time off from training.
+Yes, you read this one right.
+Believe it or not, a relaxing beach holiday can actually improve your fitness because if you’re a very frequent exerciser, the chances are that you rarely take any time off from training.
 This means that your body has precious little opportunity to recover from the cumulative stresses of your fitness routine.
 However, a relaxing week on the beach could allow you to ‘bounce back’ and return home mentally invigorated and raring to achieve new personal bests.
-Additionally, with all that lying around soaking up the sun, a beach holiday is an ideal opportunity to really work on your flexibility.
+With all that lying around soaking up the sun, a beach holiday is also the ideal opportunity to really work on your flexibility.

 |Flexibility||Up to 10|